MSG Western New York: DirecTV

 On August 10, 2016, the debut night of MSG Western New York it was revealed that DirecTV would not be running the network's full programming schedule.
 The Sabres noted that MSG made the programming available to DirecTV but the provider was not willing to carry it.
 This made MSG WNY a part-time channel on DirecTV with the provider continuing to air the channel as a game only service showing Sabres games only.
 For the 2017 NFL season, DirecTV began showing Bills All Access and irregularly showing the first runs of The Sean McDermott Show and Bills Tonight in addition to the Sabres games that the channel airs.
 A week later DirecTV began showing The Instigators and The John Murphy Show.
 DirecTV happens to be the service that Pegula owned properties like 716 Food and Sport, a sports bar and grill in downtown Buffalo use.

 Dish Network

 MSG Western New York, like MSG and MSG Sportsnet, is unavailable on Dish Network.
 As part of an ongoing feud with the family of Charles Dolan (owners of MSG), Dish has not carried any MSG network channel since the last agreement expired on October 1, 2010.

 Over-the-top services

 FuboTV added the MSG networks for the fall 2017 season.

+MSG launched a standalone over-the-top service MSG+, which includes MSG Western New York within the Sabres' broadcast territory, in 2023.
+It is slated to be merged into Gotham Sports, a joint venture with MSG and YES Network, some time in 2025.